Electric Vehicles in Illinois

 AVG Used EV Price

-In terms of what models are in inventory, used Model 3’s make up over ¼ of all the stock, and Teslas are overall around 60% of used inventory.
-In order of popularity, the Model S follows the Model 3, and then the Model X and Model Y. Since the Model Y is a newer release, there are likely fewer on the secondhand market.
+In terms of what models are in inventory, used Model 3 and Model S Teslas make up about ¼ of all the stock, and Teslas are overall around 40% of used inventory.
+In order of popularity, the Model 3 follows just behind the Model S, and then the Model Y and Model X, neck and neck.

 Make and Model